Mariana Manrique

 • Menu in small screen, when a content page is active.

-Some other elements were also considered and given suggestions for improving, such as the tables.
-The tables are often used in the website.
+I also gave UX improvement suggestions for other components in the website like the data tables.
+Tables are often used in the website.
 I created some alternatives on how to improve their readability and usefulness.
 There were two main alternatives.
 The first one, was to add colour for contrast between rows.
 However keeping the tables as they were came with challenges for small screens.
 I designed a table that used tabs, so the user would be aware of all the columns at a glance and could change between what they considered the relevant content faster.
 The second alternative, was to reconsider the use of tables for all the display of data.
 Specially when the information in the rows wasn't related.
 For these cases I designed cards to be used instead of tables.

 image of the table that would be seen in a big screen.
 Every other line is turquoise.